laurelthorburn/ReadMe/README.md

   <a name="contrib"></a>
   # Contributing

-  * sd
+  * wrtreg

   <a name="questions"></a>
   # Questions?
   Want to see more of my work?
-[Click here!](https://github.com/gsd)
+[Click here!](https://github.com/dgdfg)

   Questions/comments/concerns?
-Please send an email to g
+Please send an email to bcvbvcb

   <a name="credit"></a>
   # Resources/Credit